 What’s not to love about the frappuccino?
 It offers all the comfort of a creamy frozen dessert — plus a full serving of caffeine to stimulate the brain.

 Oatmilk makes a dreamy frappuccino.
 It has a rich, creamy texture and a neutral flavor, so it lets the coffee shine.
 We froze the oatmilk in ice cube trays, and then whirled it up with a super smooth, robust cold brew and a wee bit of date caramel — a jammy, sweet paste of ground dates.
 The result is a frappuccino as indulgent as any, especially if you add a big, fat dollop of nondairy whipped cream, but without all the milk and sugar.
 We like that you can make this frappuccino slightly sweet or rich and caramelly, just by adding more or less of the date caramel.
 It tastes so good, you’ll be tempted to drink two — resist the urge or you’ll be climbing the walls.
 That cold brew packs a wallop!

-Oatmilk frappuccinos are more fun than a smoothie in the morning commute and a terrifically effective afternoon boost.
-This recipe makes a lot of date caramel, so you could double the recipe and serve frappuccinos at brunch … and then take everyone out for a run around the block.
+Oatmilk frappuccinos are more fun than a smoothie in the morning and a terrifically effective afternoon boost.
+This recipe makes a lot of date caramel, so you could double the recipe and serve frappuccinos at your socially distant family brunch … and then take everyone out for a run around the block.

 Our tip: Date caramel is a nifty sweetener, so put your leftovers to work.
 You can swirl it through all kinds of things, from smoothies to oatmeal.
 It’s also pretty darn delightful on a piece of hot buttered toast.

 2 cups oat milk